mirjetash/Memory_allocator/src/README.md

   * *my_mmap.h* and *my_mmap.c*: Wrapper code for simplifying the usage of mmap.

-  * *mem_alloc_std.c*: Re-implements default allocation (malloc, free, ...) so that existing programs can be run with your allocator.
+  * *mem_alloc_std.c*: Re-implements default allocation (malloc, free, ...) so that existing programs can be run with the allocator.

-  * *mem_shell.c*: a simple program to test your allocator.
+  * *mem_shell.c*: a simple program to test the allocator.

   * *bin/mem_shell_sim*: Program that generates the expected trace for a scenario